Ginger Breedlove, PhD, CNM, FACNM

 Vice President, Co-founder

 Neel Shah is the Vice-President of the March for Moms Board.
+He also is the Chief Medical Officer of Maven Clinic, the world’s largest virtual clinic for women’s and family health.
 Neel is a father, OB/GYN, professor at Harvard University, and the founder of Costs of Care.

 Laneceya Russ, MS

 Laneceya Russ is the Executive Director of March for Moms.
 She has a Master’s degree in Communication from University of Louisiana at Lafayette and a Bachelor’s degree in Communication Studies from Louisiana State University.
 Laneceya currently is a board member of Sexual Trauma Awareness and Response, the Louisiana Crime Victim Reparations Board, and on the development committee for Planned Parenthood Gulf Coast.
 She also is the Inclusion, Diversity, Equity and Access chair for the Greater Baton Rouge chapter of the Associates of Fundraising Professionals.

 Ebony Marcelle is the Director of Midwifery at Community of Hope/Family Health and Birth Center.

 Chanel Porchia-Albert is the founder of Ancient Song Doula Services, and a Certified Full Spectrum Doula.
 She is a maternal mortality advocate.